Radiologic Technology

 Advance Your Education

 Looking to take the next step after your associate degree?
-La Roche offers a fully online Bachelor of Science in Medical Imaging for RT or RDMS-certified professionals who want to advance their careers.
+La Roche offers a fully online Bachelor of Arts in Medical Imaging for RT or RDMS-certified professionals who want to advance their careers, or a Bachelor of Arts in Health Science.

 - Must be 18 years of age by Sept.
 1 of the first fall semester